HyacinthBots/LilyBot/docs/commands.md

 None
 ---
 ### Command name: `reminder remove`
-**Description**: Remove a reminder you have set from this guild
+**Description**: The parent command for all reminder commands

 * **Arguments**:
 	* `reminder-number` - The number of the reminder to remove.
-Use '/reminder list' to get this - Long
+Use `/reminder list` to get this - Long

 ---
 ### Command name: `reminder remove-all`
-**Description**: Remove all a specific type of reminder from this guild
+**Description**: Remove all of a specific reminder type from this guild

 * **Arguments**:
 	* `reminder-type` - The type of reminder to remove - String Choice